Skip to main content

 Overview

 YedMQ is a distributed MQTT broker written in Rust for modern IoT and device messaging systems.
-The current implementation focuses on MQTT v3.1.1, multi-tenant isolation, Raft-backed clustering, and a process-based plugin runtime.
+The current implementation focuses on MQTT v3.1.1 and MQTT 5.0 client traffic, multi-tenant isolation, Raft-backed clustering, and a process-based plugin runtime.

 Project status

-YedMQ is under active development.
-The GitHub repository is still private, and the project is not yet recommended for production use.
+The YedMQ repository is now open on GitHub.
+YedMQ is still under active development and is not yet recommended for production use.

 What YedMQ provides today

-• MQTT v3.1.1 broker capabilities including QoS 0, 1, and 2, retained messages, last will, and persistent sessions
+• MQTT v3.1.1 and MQTT 5.0 broker capabilities including QoS 0, 1, and 2, retained messages, last will, persistent sessions, session expiry, message expiry, and shared subscriptions

 • TCP, TLS, WebSocket, and WSS listeners